-The Council has the right to put soil on graves next to those that need to be opened for a burial without notice.
-In this event, an information notice will be placed on the soil mound indicating the period of time that the soil will remain in place.
-Cemetery staff will remove the soil as quickly as possible and leave the grave tidy.
+The council has the right to put soil on graves next to those that need to be opened for a burial without notice.
+In this event, cemetery staff will remove the soil as quickly as possible and leave the grave area tidy.